 Some say that is wise to use more than just one year back to make bullet-proof settings.
 Yeah, that could be right, however, it could also even lower trades per year cause of more protective settings then.
 Personally, I like to think that market moves in cycles that are not typical in duration so it's wise to re optimise settings just in a simple manner: do it every month, for one full year back.

 cBot Parameter Settings

-At first, we need to uncheck things that there is no point to optimise and waste time to any non-influence things.
+At first, we need to uncheck things that there is no point to optimise and waste time on any non-influence things.
 So for sure, unselect and make fixed things like:

 - Show copyright.

 - Unique name: can help you later in open trades to figure it out with trades was created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).